-Policy Objective Indicator Trigger Possible Action SA Objective Carlisle South in line with Masterplan completions at Carlisle South Progress against delivery of required infrastructure delivery not in accordance with Masterplan of the potential under-delivery, actions may include: Engaging with stakeholders; and/or Partial Review of the Masterplan and IDP (including phasing) SP 4 Protect and enhance the vitality and viability of the City Centre Realisation of City Centre and Caldew Riverside development opportunities City Centre Health Check Progress towards the realisation of identified opportunities Negative Trends Sustained decline in health of city centre Stalled progress Lack pf published year on year progress towards implementation of a deliverable scheme Review circumstances, engage with stakeholders and consider options if necessary Depending on the scale and nature of the decline/lack of progress, action may include: • Review circumstances: • Engage with stakeholders; and/or • Partial review of the Local Plan Review circumstances, engage with stakeholders and consider options if necessary 1, 2, 5, 6, 7, 11, 13, 16, 17 EC 1 To support economic growth and increase the level of high value jobs within the local economy through making land available for employment land purposes.
+Policy Objective Indicator Trigger Possible Action SA Objective Carlisle South Progress against delivery of required infrastructure Masterplan Engaging with stakeholders; and/or Partial Review of the Masterplan and IDP (including phasing) SP 4 Protect and enhance the vitality and viability of the City Centre Realisation of City Centre and Caldew Riverside development opportunities City Centre Health Check Progress towards the realisation of identified opportunities Negative Trends Sustained decline in health of city centre Stalled progress Lack pf published year on year progress towards implementation of a deliverable scheme Review circumstances, engage with stakeholders and consider options if necessary Depending on the scale and nature of the decline/lack of progress, action may include: Review circumstances; Engage with stakeholders; and/or Partial review of the Local Plan Review circumstances, engage with stakeholders and consider options if necessary 1, 2, 5, 6, 7, 11, 13, 16, 17 EC 1 To support economic growth and increase the level of high value jobs within the local economy through making land available for employment land purposes.
 Take up of the allocated 45HA employment land Stalled progress in bringing the allocations forward.
 No or limited prospect of take up of allocated land as reviewed annually Review circumstances and if appropriate review Policy and alternatives.
-Depending on rate of delivery and/or speed of progress, actions may include: • Engaging with stakeholders; • Review evidence; and/or • A Partial review of the Local Plan.
+Depending on rate of delivery and/or speed of progress, actions may include: Engaging with stakeholders; Review evidence; and/or A Partial review of the Local Plan.
 1, 2